 15 Years, 5 movies and 2 spidermen in, we arrive at Spiderman: Homecoming which manages to shake off the franchise fatigue and deliver a great, surprisingly fun and funny film.

-In the 90s Marvel sold the movie rights to several of the their first tier characters to keep the business afloat, Homecoming marks the first Spiderman film in recent memory to be curated by Marvel Studios – in short the people who’ve loved and nurtured the character from his inception are back behind the reigns.
+In the 90s Marvel sold the movie rights to several of the their first tier characters to keep the business afloat, Homecoming marks the first Spiderman film in recent memory to be curated by Marvel Studios – in short the people who’ve loved and nurtured the character from his inception are back behind the reins.

 Though, rather than a return to a completely purist version, several Spidey staples have been altered – Aunt May is younger and hotter than we’ve come to expect (but you know that it you watched Captain America: Civil War), Supporting characters’ races have been changed and Spiderman’s new suit is way less spandex and way more Iron Man Jr. Don’t worry it all works and it’s tremendously enjoyable navigating these alterations alongside the characters.